Swepz/LaTeX-Templates/README.md

-# LaTeX Templates for Bachelor's nad Master's
+# LaTeX Templates for Bachelor's and Master's

 This repository provides a suite of LaTeX templates designed with Bachelor's and Master's students in mind.
 While they are made to cater to the needs of a broad range of students, the templates are particularly tailored for Robotics Engineering students.